zpatrick/etc/ttt/quality/README.md

 The DRY principle aims at reducing repetition and redundancy by using patterns and abstractions.

 **Coupling**: The degree to which modules depend on each other to function correctly.
-It is typically desirable to have a low levels of coupling.
+It is typically desirable to have low levels of coupling.

 **Cohesion**: The degree to which the elements inside of a module belong together.
-It is typically desirable to have a high levels of cohesion.
+It is typically desirable to have high levels of cohesion.

 **Extensibility**: The degree to which a system can be extended for additional functionality, and the amount of effort required to implement the extension.